miishin/CS4500/README.md

 - Switch to a final partner (in my case I onboarded this new partner)
 - Present third/final codebase to professor

+clint - The original codebase I was assigned to.
+My partner dropped the course so these were completed solo.

 whiteoak - The first codebase.
-All code in here is me and my first partner's (pair programmed).
+All code in here is me and my first partner's (pair programmed) besides B/ and C/ which I completed in clint/

 robs - The codebase I onboarded onto.
 Majority of the code here is not written by me.
 Worked on 2 assignments with new partner on this codebase.